stefanninkovic/stefanninkovic/README.md

 ### Hi there, I'm Stefan and live in Switzerland 👋

-- 👨‍💻 My side projects is [Energyeet][energyeet].
+- 👨‍💻 My side project is [Energyeet][energyeet].
 Go check it out. 😊
-- 🔭 I’m currently working on polishing my web-development skills
+- 🔭 I’m currently working on polishing my web-development skills.
-- 🌱 I’m currently learning C#, WPF, ASP.NET, Angular and some React
+- 🌱 I’m currently learning C#, WPF, ASP.NET, Angular and some React.
 - ⚡ Fun fact: Drinking Energy Drinks isn't just a passion... it's a lifestyle.

 ### Connect with me: